syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Exporting.md

 ## Export to PDF

-You can Export data to PDF by using the `ExportToPDF` method by passing the SfDataGrid as an argument.
-The following code example illustrates exporting data to PDF using the `ExportToPDF` Method.
+You can Export data to PDF by using the `ExportToPdf` method by passing the SfDataGrid as an argument.
+The following code example illustrates exporting data to PDF using the `ExportToPdf` Method.

 {% highlight c# %}
 private void ExportToPdf()